GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 # ex_009_1_3_ca_todo_mvc_with_state_persistence

+States_rebuilder is a simple and efficient state management solution for Flutter.
-With this example, we will feel the true power of states_rebuilder with global function injection.
+By this example, I will demonstrate the above statement.

-The example consist of the [Todo MVC app](https://github.com/brianegan/flutter_architecture_samples/blob/master/app_spec.md) extended to handle dynamic theme and internationalization.
+The example consist of the [Todo MVC app](https://github.com/brianegan/flutter_architecture_samples/blob/master/app_spec.md) extended to handle dynamic dark/light theme and app internationalization.

-## Setting persistance provider
+# Setting persistance provider

-As we want to persist the chosen theme and language as well as the todos list, we start by setting the persistance provider.
+Since we want to persist the chosen theme and language as well as the todos list, we start by defining the persistence provider.

 with states_rebuilder, you have the freedom of choosing your storage provider.
-All you need to do is to implement the `IPersistStore` interface
+All you need to do is to implement the `IPersistStore` interface.

-### SharedPreferences:
+## SharedPreferences:
 ```dart
 class SharedPreferencesImp implements IPersistStore {
   SharedPreferences _sharedPreferences;